wrenchchat/looker-vertex-agent/README.md

 # looker-vertex-agent
-Bild an Agent in Vertex AI for Looker
+Build an Agent in Vertex AI for Looker